What Are The Different Types of Cryptocurrency and Tokens?

 What Is Cryptocurrency?

 Just like the type of fiat currency (your usual dollar bill), cryptocurrency is decentralized, relying only on the peer-to-peer community computer network made up of users’ machines or “nodes.”
 That means it is independent and not governed by a central bank or monetary authority.
-Also known as virtual currency or digital currency, cryptocurrency often recognized as a medium of exchange for transactional purposes.
+Also known as virtual currency or digital currency, cryptocurrency is often recognized as a medium of exchange for transactional purposes.

 Sounds too complicated?